-All rights must be held by the individual making the submission and/or legal documentation must be provided that permission has been given by the copyright holder of the film to be shown at the festival.
+All rights must be held by the individual making the submission and/or legal documentation must be provided that permission has been given by the copyright holder of the film to be shown as part of the festival.

-Film submission grants Wolf Tree the right to screen your film in front of a live audience at the festival.
+Film submission grants Wolf Tree the right to screen your film in front of a live audience as well as part of a live stream during and at the festival, if applicable.

 Wolf Tree reserves the right to promote clips/stills from your film on social media, based on the press kit(s) provided upon film submission/selection.

 Wolf Tree retains the right to change the date and venue of the festival under special circumstances.
 All filmmakers will be informed ASAP about any changes through our online platforms/email.

 Wolf Tree places no restrictions on your work in terms of premiere status or whether your work has been made available online.